Praz-Nerd/Web-application-for-bug-tracking/README.md

 * back-end running on Node.js
 * single page front-end built with React framework
 * application screens identified at this stage in the project: login/sign-up screen, dashboard screen, with project list and bugs issued list

+# TODO
+* testers to add bugs to projects
+* project participants to update the status of a bug
+* connect front-end with back-end
+* create pages for login and dashboard